frankbroniewski/polygoncenterline/README.txt

 Once added, start the script found under Scripts->Cartography->Calculate a polygon centerline.

-The script demands for a polygon - obviously - and a point distance value.
-This value is used in one of the first steps of the center line determination process.
-It creates a set of points at the given distance around the outline of the polygon.
-I advise to use polygons in a projected CRS where you can use metric values as the input.
+The script demands for a polygon layer.
+I advise to use polygons in a projected CRS.

 If everything goes well you get a nice and smooth center line fit for labeling.